cofounders/freyalove/www/README.md

           location / { try_files $uri $uri/ /index.html; }
         }

-  **Apache** Update your http.conf to enable vhosts and update httpd-vhosts.config file and use this template (but change the paths).
+  **Apache** Update your http.conf to enable vhosts and update httpd-vhosts.config file and use this template (but change the paths). *TODO: Needs update to support `/api` redirect.

         <VirtualHost *:80>
           ServerName freyalove.localhost